siderolabs/talos/website/content/v1.11/introduction/what-is-new/index.md

 ### Bootloader

-Talos increases the default boot partition size to 2 GiB to accommodate larger images (with many system extensions included).
+Talos boot partition size increased to 2 GiB to accommodate large images (with many system extensions included).
 On UEFI systems with `systemd-boot` (default since Talos 1.10), Talos now installs itself correctly into the UEFI boot order.

 ### New Resources